 The ecological integrity and health of Alberta’s rivers, streams, and surrounding landscapes are often negatively affected by ongoing human development.
 Riparian areas are complex ecosystems that provide important ecological functions and are critical to maintaining watershed health.
 Proper management of this sensitive habitat is essential to maintain water quality and habitat integrity.
 The primary goal of ACA’s Riparian Conservation Program is to protect and restore riparian habitat in priority watersheds through on-the-ground habitat restoration projects by engaging landowners, the public, and other stakeholders through community outreach and education activities.
 Our collaborative partnerships with landowners, industry, government, watershed groups, and other stakeholders are an integral component of project delivery.
-In 2018/19, we focused conservation efforts in the following priority watersheds: Beaverlodge, Owl, Raven, and North Raven rivers; and Clear, Todd, and Five Mile creeks and their associated tributaries.
-We delivered 25 enhancement projects using a variety of management tools, including implementing agreements to conserve 664 acres (269 ha) of riparian and associated upland habitat, nine off-site watering systems, two bioengineering projects, and installing or repairing 9.9 km of wildlife-friendly fencing to protect important riparian habitat as part of new and existing agreements.
+In 2019/20, we focused conservation efforts in the following priority watersheds: Beaverlodge, Heart, Raven, and North Raven rivers; and Clear, Dogpound, Todd, Sharples, and Five Mile creeks and their associated tributaries.
+We delivered 19 enhancement projects using a variety of management tools, including implementing agreements to conserve 228.1 acres (92.3 ha) of riparian and associated upland habitat, five off-site watering systems, three bioengineering projects, two erosion control projects, two fence stiles, and installing of 21.4 km of wildlifefriendly fencing to protect important riparian habitat as part of new and existing agreements.
 We also monitored water quality and riparian health on three systems to help evaluate the effectiveness of riparian enhancements, supported landowners with riparian enhancement activities, and communicated our Riparian Conservation Program to various communities.
+Beaver activity monitoring was conducted on two systems to identify fish barriers and monitor habitat.
 Our efforts have contributed to improvements in riparian habitat health and have positively influenced the stewardship approach of many landowners and leaseholders.

-Agroforestry & Woodlot Extension Society, Alberta Fish & Game Association, Cenovus Energy, County of Grande Prairie, Cows and Fish – Alberta Riparian Habitat Management Society, Environment and Climate Change Canada, Fisheries and Oceans Canada, Landowners, Mighty Peace Watershed Alliance, Milk River Watershed Council, Nature Conservancy of Canada, Oldman Watershed Council, Sinopec Canada, Syncrude Canada Ltd., Trout Unlimited Canada, West County Watershed Society
+Agroforestry & Woodlot Extension Society, Alberta Fish & Game Association, Cenovus Energy, County of Grande Prairie, Cows and Fish – Alberta Riparian Habitat Management Society, Environment and Climate Change Canada, Fisheries and Oceans Canada, Huvan Construction, Landowners, Mighty Peace Watershed Alliance, Milk River Watershed Council, Nature Conservancy of Canada, Oldman Watershed Council, Ovintiv Inc., Red Deer River Watershed Alliance, Sinopec Canada, Syncrude Canada Ltd., Trout Unlimited Canada, West County Watershed Society

 We are working hard to upload all past summaries.
 If there is a report you would like to see that isn't presently here, please email firstname.lastname@example.org